-Sales Taxes (both the state shared 1.0% and the 0.50% non-home rule for capital) representing 26% of all Village revenues, are estimated to be \$6,265,000 next year, an increase of \$185,000 or 3.0% over the current year projection of \$6,080,000.
-As previously discussed, sales tax growth is projected to increase due to strong auto mall sales and the beginning of the retail sale of adult-use, recreational cannabis in the community.
-Some sectors of retail continue to be in a challenging environment as more and more purchases are made on-line, some of which is reflected in significant revenue growth in the Village's use tax collections distributed by the State.
+Sales Taxes (both the state shared 1.0% and the 0.50% non-home rule for capital) representing 25% of all Village revenues, are estimated to be \$5,550,000 next year, a decrease of \$100,000 or 1.7% over the current year projection of \$5,560,000.
+Sales taxes are expected to decrease slightly due to the effects of the COVID-19 pandemic.
+As explained further in the revenues section of the budget, the time period of decreases in sales taxes is expected to be most significant during the months of March-May 2020 which is accounted for in the prior year FY 2019-20 of this Budget.
+A rebound is expected in sales tax revenue during the year, however, a lot of uncertainty remains with the trajectory of the recovery growth and the possible, permanent effects of the pandemic on retail activity in some areas.
+Some of the declines that are projected are offset by the taxation of adult-use, recreational cannabis in the community that went into effect January, 2020 and is anticipated to continue throughout the year as those sales are subject to the 1.5% standard sales taxes received by the Village (the separate cannabis tax of 3% effective July 1, 2020 is lumped into Other Taxes category for the purpose of this Budget).
+Some sectors of retail continue to be in a challenging environment as more and more purchases are made on-line (including pre-pandemic), some of which is reflected in significant revenue growth in the Village's use tax collections distributed by the State.